The Lands End trail is one of San Francisco’s most spectacular coastal trails, with breathtaking views of the Golden Gate Bridge.

 10 best things to do at Lands End Trail

-It follows an old railroad line, that once traveled from San Francisco through rugged terrain and sandy bluffs to the famous Cliff House restaurant.
+The trail follows an old railroad line, that once traveled from San Francisco through rugged terrain and sandy bluffs to the famous Cliff House restaurant.
 Along the way you'll see the Lands End Lookout, Legion of Honor art museum, Light Rock Lighthouse, and USS San Francisco Memorial.

 Lands End Trail San Francisco